BeamFi/beamapp/README.md

 ## Git Branches

 dev - all development code will first merge to dev first, any push to dev will trigger deployment to https://dev.beamfi.app
-main - this is where the productuction stable code is, it require manual trigger in Github Action to deploy to https://beamfi.app
+main - this is where the production stable code is, it requires manual trigger in Github Action to deploy to https://beamfi.app

 ## Pull Request & Review